moonrepo/espresso/docs/registry.md

 ## Build-on-demand

-The biggest selling point of the Espresso registry is that packages are built on demand when requested (being downloaded as a dependency).
+The biggest selling point of the espresso registry is that packages are built on demand when requested (being downloaded as a dependency).
 The registry is basically a build-as-a-service (BaaS) platform.